Lisbon

 Lisbon: My Seven Hills of Soul

-In the afternoon we went to LX Factory – abandoned warehouses turned into street art, bookshops in old printing presses, and the best ginjinha cherry liqueur shots served in chocolate cups.
-We watched sunset from Miradouro da Senhora do Monte with the whole city at our feet, castle lit up, someone playing fado guitar nearby.
+We took the train to Sintra the next morning – forty minutes into a fairy tale of romantic palaces perched on misty hilltops.
+Pena Palace rose like a fever dream in sherbet colors, the Moorish Castle crumbling picturesquely on the next ridge.
+Back in Lisbon we watched sunset from Miradouro da Senhora do Monte with the whole city at our feet, São Jorge Castle lit up, someone playing fado nearby while the light turned everything golden.
 The pros: Lisbon feels like a warm hug from a beautiful stranger who speaks perfect melancholy.
-The cons: those seven hills are no joke, but every climb earns you another perfect view.
+The cons: those seven hills are absolutely no joke, but every breathless climb earns you another perfect view and the city's soul reveals itself only to those willing to wander upward.

 The Moment That Stays With Me: Standing alone in the cloister of Jerónimos Monastery while the morning light streamed through Manueline stone lacework and Gregorian chant echoed from the church – 500 years dissolved in ten seconds.